-NBA Rumors: LeBron James Only Needs One Of AD, KD, Kawhi & Irving To Win Another Title, Says Kendrick Perkins
+NBA Rumors: LeBron James Only Needs One Of AD, KD, Kawhi, & Irving To Win Another Title, Says Kendrick Perkins

-Los Angeles Lakers superstar LeBron James is in no doubt one of the best basketball players the world has ever seen.
+Los Angeles Lakers superstar LeBron James is no doubt one of the best basketball players the world has ever seen.
 However, after failing to reach the postseason in his first year wearing the Purple and Gold, some people are wondering if James still has what it takes to contend for the NBA championship title.
-At 34, James still hasn’t shown any sign of slowing down, but there’s no doubt that he’s already on the downside of his NBA career.
+At 34, James still hasn’t shown any sign of slowing down, but there’s little doubt that he’s already on the downside of his NBA career.

 In a recent appearance on FS1’s Undisputed, which is currently posted on Twitter, retired NBA player Kendrick Perkins discussed several topics, including LeBron James’ chances to win another title.
 Despite suffering a disappointing 2018-19 NBA season, Perkins strongly believes that James will be returning to the NBA Finals and add another championship ring to his collection.